evkx/evkx.github.io/content/models/cupra/born/BORN_58_e-BOOST/_index.md

 ## Performance

-With overboost, the CUPRA BORN 58 e-BOOST reaches a maximum power of 170 kW (231 hp / 228 bhp).
+With overboost, the CUPRA BORN 58 e-BOOST achieves a maximum power of 170 kW (231 hp / 228 bhp).
 Without overboost, it delivers 150 kW (204 hp / 201 bhp).
 The maximum torque is 310 Nm (229 ft-lb).
-It can accelerate from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and reaches a top speed of 160 km/h (99 mph), demonstrating its solid performance.
+It accelerates from 0 to 100 km/h (0 to 62 mph) in 6.6 seconds and reaches a top speed of 160 km/h (99 mph), offering performance more akin to traditional internal combustion engine vehicles.

 ## Battery, range, and charging